TWG-ABI/ABI-Training/week2/human-genomics/short-read-snv-analysis/variant-calling-brca1-tutorial.md

 # Human NGS Read Alignment and Variant Calling: BRCA1 Tutorial

-A hands-on, reproducible walkthrough of germline short-variant discovery on **whole-genome sequencing (WGS)** data, following the [GATK Best Practices](https://gatk.broadinstitute.org/hc/en-us/sections/360007226651-Best-Practices-Workflows).
-We start from raw `FASTQ` for a **single sample**, then scale to **10 samples with joint genotyping**, and finish by annotating the variants we find in **BRCA1** with Ensembl VEP.
+> **Why BRCA1?**

-> **Why BRCA1?** It is a clinically important tumour-suppressor gene on chromosome 17.
-Restricting our analysis to the BRCA1 locus keeps runtimes and file sizes small while still demonstrating a real, end-to-end clinical-grade workflow.
+BRCA1 is a clinically important tumour-suppressor gene on chromosome 17.
+Restricting the analysis to the BRCA1 locus keeps runtimes and file sizes small while still demonstrating a real, end-to-end clinical-grade workflow.

 ---